hanabi/hanabi.github.io/docs/level_19/unnecessary.md

 title: Unnecessary Usage of Complicated Moves
 ---

-- Some complicated moves have special versions that are defined as being *Unnecessary*.
+- Some complicated moves have special versions that are defined as being *unnecessary*.
 - For example, it is possible to perform either a *Trash Bluff* or an *Unnecessary Trash Bluff*.
 - This section covers these kinds of moves in detail.